Open Records: Before 1914, First World War 1914-1918, and Second World War 1939-1945 (killed in action)

 Exception: Requests for medical and dental records only of Canadian Armed Forces members who were released from service or who died in service more than five years ago are handled by Library and Archives Canada.

-How to Send an Inquiry Concerning Your Own or Another Individual’s Records
+How to Send an Inquiry Concerning Your Own or Another Individual’s Records (after 1919)

 We try to answer inquiries within 30 days; however, due to the large number of inquiries being received, we are currently experiencing delays in our response times.
 Clients who submit a written request should expect to wait six months for a response.
 Priority service is given to people who require documentation to prove that they qualify for pensions, allowances, claims and other benefits, therefore, these types of requests should be clearly identified.